bcorreia/panels.js/README.md

 Panels.js automatically detects [imagesLoaded](https://github.com/desandro/imagesloaded) library if present.<br /> This library is recommended when images are being loaded in your templates.

 ## Velocity
-Velocity.js is required.
+[Velocity.js](https://github.com/julianshapiro/velocity) is a dependency.
 No additional programming is necessary.

 ---